-Senegalese twist is the most cherished African hairdos that has not just been an African style but loved & worn by women world wide.
+Senegalese twist is the most cherished African hairdos that have not just been an African style but loved & worn by women worldwide.
 It has brought some tremendous revolution in the glamour field of hairstyles.
 Black women get the entire credit for wearing it with the outrageous styles & making it so amazing.

-This article provides you full information about this crazy hairdo starting from its definition to types then ideas you can perform, advantages, popularity index, images, and so on.
-This is a complete package of stuff one is seeking about Senegalese Twist.
-Continue reading for the fascinating stuffs waiting down!
+This article provides full information about this crazy hairdo starting from its definition to types, then ideas you can perform, advantages, popularity index, images, and so on.
+It is a complete package of stuff one is seeking about Senegalese twist.
+Continue reading for the exciting kinds of stuff waiting down!

 What do you mean by Senegalese Twist?

 Senegalese Twist, also known as Rope Twist is a protective style of twisted African hairdo.
 It is created by wrapping braided hair around the root of your natural hair.
 The twists can be prepared by adding hair extensions but yet is easier than micro braids or cornrows.
-It takes six hours of twisting, but the best part is, it lasts for two to three months if handled well.
-Senegalese twist is something you would wish to do with a friend but with enough practice you can do it on your own as well.
+It takes six hours of twisting, but the best part lasts for two to three months if handled well.
+Senegalese twist is something you would wish to do with a friend, but with enough practice, you can do it yourself as well.

 African women are best known for the outstanding hairdos they come up with.
-Carrying the historic meaning, these hairdos are amazing.
-Protective hairdos have been their style and a necessity too, giving birth to amazing Senegalese twists.
+Carrying the historical meaning, these hairdos are amazing.
+Protective hairstyles have been their style and a necessity, too, giving birth to unusual Senegalese twists.
 There are several other twits hairdos like Havana twists & Marley twists, but all of them are unique.

 What is the origin of Senegalese Twist?

 Senegalese twist originated in Africa without a doubt.
-By name it is clear that it was in Senegal area of West Africa.
-Today you can even find the African hair saloons in the USA that provide amazing Senegalese twist hairdos.
+By name, it is clear that it was in the Senegal area of West Africa.
+Today you can even find the African hair salons in the USA that provide amazing Senegalese twist hairdos.
 This hairdo uses synthetic Kanekalon hair making it last for more than three months.
-But it can also cause severe damage to the natural hair forming it into a type of a dreadlocks in a long run.
+But it can also cause severe damage to the natural hair forming it into a type of dreadlocks in the long run.

-There is an amazing bonding among the people sharing a same tribe.
+There is a fantastic bonding among the people sharing the same tribe.
 Senegalese twist is associated with that bond among women.
-This hairstyle takes time which also requires help from your mother or sister or another women making it an amazing task that brings so many people together.
-This bonding is reflected in the long lasting Senegalese twist.
-Senegalese people has provided this amazing hairstyle for the rest of the world to feel the same love & bonding.
+This hairstyle takes time, which also requires help from your mother or sister or another woman making it a fantastic task that brings so many people together.
+This bonding is reflected in the long-lasting Senegalese twist.
+Senegalese people have provided this fantastic hairstyle for the rest of the world to feel the same love & bonding.

-Senegalese twist as a mind blowing hairdo that looks fantastic but has complex procedure too.
+Senegalese twist is a mind-blowing hairdo that looks fantastic but has complicated procedures too.
 One has to keep several things in mind while getting this hairdo done.
 Following are some of the things that you might have to consider before getting this hairdo done:

 Clean The Hair Extension With Apple Cider Vinegar:

 Protective hairdos are to make your work easier, add strength to your hair, and protect them for a long time.
-But wearing them can be reverse sometimes.
+But wearing them can be reversed sometimes.
 It can cause harm from the lye and some of the chemicals.
 So, it is always recommended to apply a gentle wash to the hair extension with the help of apple cider vinegar.
-Also, the extension should be completely dried before applying them with natural hair.
-The moisture in the extension can create some unpleasant smell, encourage the growth of bacteria, and damage the natural hair too.
-This is a must do step no matter how clean you might think the hair extension is.
+Also, the extension should be completely dried before using them with natural hair.
+The moisture in the extension can create some unpleasant smell, encourage the growth of bacteria, and damage the natural hair.
+It is a must-do step, no matter how clean you might think the hair extension is.

 Avoid Putting A Lot Of Stress On The Hairline:

-It is absolutely right the braids should be tight to keep everything on place.
+It is right the braids should be tight to keep everything in place.
 But how tight?
-It should not be very tight.
+It should not be very close.
 You might lose enormous hair from very tight braids.
-This leads to hair damage, & traction alopecia.
-This is a result of extreme pressure on the hair shaft.
-In long term, there will be permanent reduction of the hair line making you bald at some areas around the edges.
+It leads to hair damage & traction alopecia.
+It is a result of extreme pressure on the hair shaft.
+There will be a permanent reduction of the hairline in the long term, making you bald in some areas around the edges.
 Do not make very tight braids keeping this fear in mind.
-It also causes temporary irritation and extreme pain while having the tight braids.
-So, while getting the braids, do not suffer in silent but rather make perfectly tight braids instead f extremely tight braids.
-This is also keep your scalp healthy.
+It also causes temporary irritation and extreme pain while having tight braids.
+So, while getting the braids, do not suffer in silence but rather make perfectly tight braids instead f extremely tight braids.
+It also keeps your scalp healthy.

 Choose Coarse Or Kinky Hair Extensions On The First-Try Over The Smooth Ones.

-If you think you can get the twists done easily with the straight hair, then you are wrong about it.
-It makes the installing even more difficult.
+If you think you can get the twists done quickly with straight hair, you are wrong about it.
+It makes installing even more difficult.
 You will require some kinkier hair extension to get the job done with ease.
-The twist coarse hair extension helps to make the twisting simpler with amazing twisting strategy.
-Therefore, do not go for smooth, silky hair extension that will unravel easily but pick something kinky & coarse.
+The twist coarse hair extension helps to make the twisting simpler with an unusual twisting strategy.
+Therefore, do not go for a smooth, silky hair extension that will unravel quickly but pick something kinky & coarse.

-The most important part is sealing the ends of the hair locks after getting the Senegalese twists.
-The seal should be very good.
-It might sound very easy, but it is not as easy as sealing your braids.
+The most crucial part is sealing the ends of the hair locks after getting the Senegalese twists.
+The seal should be perfect.
+It might sound effortless, but it is not as easy as sealing your braids.
 If the seal breaks, the entire efforts are in vain.
-You can dip the end of the twist into a boiling hot water to prevent unraveling.
+You can dip the end of the twist into boiling water to prevent unraveling.
 Or you can also apply a curling rod to master your twisting strategy and still get the job done.
-This is one of the most important thing to keep on mind to have long term protective twists.
+It is one of the most important things to keep in mind to have long term protective twists.

 Remember To Learn The Twisting Approach, Do It Very Carefully:

 The time for the twists to last longer depends on the way you have twisted the hair.
-Protective hairdos require plenty of time to install and then need correct procedure along with right technique and tools for the outstanding result.
+Protective hairdos require plenty of time to install and then need correct procedures along with the right technique and tools for the outstanding result.
 If you have no enough idea, you might end up spoiling half of the hair.
-Then, undoing and redoing will cause another nine hours of time.
-So, it is better to first learn well, then apply it on your hair.
-This will avoid some enormous dangers from coming.
+Then, undoing and redoing will cause another nine hours.
+So, it is better first to learn well, then apply it on your hair.
+It will avoid some enormous dangers from coming.

 When Installing The Senegalese Twists, Try To Make Size Of The Twists Uniform.

-Uniformity is is very much important unless you wish to create some unique patterns.
+Uniformity is very much crucial unless you wish to create some unique patterns.
 Getting too big locks then too small then another again a big one might be confusing and provide less idea of how much time you should provide to one strand.
-Therefore, the first thing you do before starting the twists and braids is divide the hair properly into equal parts.
-This will provide you a good idea and make things go uniform.
+Therefore, before starting the twists and braids, the first thing you do is to divide the hair rightly into equal parts.
+It will provide you a good idea and make things go uniform.

 What is the procedure for perfect Senegalese Twist?

-One can get a perfect Senegalese twist even without following a right guide.
-But this is not sure always that you get the perfect twists.
-If you follow the right instructions, there is very little chance that your twists might go wrong.
-Follow following steps for some amazing Senegalese twists:
+One can get a perfect Senegalese twist even without following the right guide.
+But this is not sure always that you get the ideal twists.
+If you follow the proper instructions, there is very little chance that your twists might go wrong.
+Follow the following steps for some unusual Senegalese twists:

 STEP 1 WASH YOUR HAIR WITH CLARIFYING SHAMPOO

-You need to begin by washing your hair with a clarifying shampoo.
-Remember once the twisting is done, your locks are intact for 2 to 3 months that does not let you wash your hair very well.
-You might get to wash the twists once a week and scalp few more times a week.
+It would be best if you began by washing your hair with a clarifying shampoo.
+Remember, once the twisting is done, your locks are intact for 2 to 3 months that does not let you wash your hair very well.
+You might get to remove the twists once a week and scalp a few more times a week.
 So make this wash a fruitful one

 STEP 2 CONDITION IT

-Now that you have washed it, apply conditioner.
-This is done to add moisture to your hair.
+Now that you have washed it apply conditioner.
+It is done to add moisture to your hair.
 It makes your hair smooth and fresh.
-Adding a conditioner before such complex hair task is a must.
+Adding a conditioner before such a complex hair task is a must.

 STEP 3 BLOW DRY IT

-It is recommended to let your hair dry naturally as long as you are not hurry.
-Avoiding heating device such as blower is a good idea unless you are in hurry.
+It is recommended to let your hair dry naturally as long as you do not hurry.
+Avoiding heating devices such as blowers is a good idea unless you are in a hurry.

 STEP 4 CLEAN THE SYNTHETIC BRAIDED HAIR WITH VINEGAR

 The hair extension that you have brought should be kinky and coarse.
-Wash it well in an apple cider vinegar that kills all the bacteria and make it ready to stick in your natural hair.
-You need to dry it well to remove moisture.
+Wash it thoroughly in an apple cider vinegar that kills all the bacteria and make it ready to stick in your natural hair.
+It would help if you dried it thoroughly to remove moisture.

 STEP 5 MAKE THE HAIR READY

 Once that your hair is dry, apply hair lotion.
 If you are an oil person, you can apply gentle coconut or Amla oil massage as well.
 Then, remove the knots and hair tangles.
-Use thick tooth comb to begin with then a thin tooth comb later.
-Use fingers if you have thick knots or tangles.
+Use thick tooth comb, to begin with, then a thin tooth comb later.
+Use fingers if you have dense knots or tangles.

 STEP 6 DIVIDE THE HAIR INTO SECTIONS